SRodi/srodi.github.io/_posts/2025-10-11-kubernetes-networking-series-part-4.md

     Client -.
 "Or Connect" .-> P2["Pod B (10.244.2.8)"]
 ```

 ### 4.3.
-SRV Records (Named Ports)
+Service (SRV) Records

-Often overlooked, Kubernetes also creates `SRV` records for named ports.
+Often overlooked, Kubernetes also creates **Service (SRV)** records for named ports.
+An SRV record is a type of DNS record that specifies the hostname and port number of servers for a specified service.
 This is useful if you need to discover the port number dynamically.

 * **Format:** `_[port-name]._[protocol].[service].[ns].svc.cluster.local`
 * **Example:** `_http._tcp.my-svc.default.svc.cluster.local`